Articles

 5. What's the difference between employee training software and a knowledge base?

-6. How long does IT take to implement employee training software for home services?
+6. How long does it take to implement employee training software for home services?

 7. What are the common challenges in employee training for home services?